w3c/wai-people-use-web/_people-use-web/user-stories-two.md

   <div>
 {:/}

-Ian is a data entry clerk who is autistic.
+Ian is a data scientist who is autistic.
 Digital technology is generally easy for Ian, until something unexpected happens like a software update that affects parts of the system he has to work with.
 This causes Ian extreme anxiety.
 Outside of work, Ian likes to cook and uses recipe videos he finds online.
 Whether using his computer at work or at home, plain language and